Skip to main content

 Test Isolation

 Each test context is fully independent.
 Authentication, environment variables, HTTP mocks, and dispatch recorders are scoped to that instance.
-No global state mutation.
+This avoids global state mutation.

 Deterministic Execution